Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy as a tool for quantum state inference

-We do not claim that this method is better than the currently existing methods of quantum tomography, but that it provides an alternative.
-A drawback of this method as it currently stands, is that in order to use the algorithm we need to know the value of the von Neumann entropy.
+The main limitations of the present method lie in its two inherent assumptions: First, in order to use the algorithm, we need to know the value of the von Neumann entropy.
 This might be a problem for a system about which we have absolutely no information, and therefore also no knowledge of the von Neumann entropy.
-In such a situation, it cannot be determined whether the observational entropy has reached its minimum or not, or whether there is a better, yet undiscovered coarse-graining leading to its lower value, closer or equal to the unknown von Neumann entropy.
+In such a situation, it cannot be determined whether the observational entropy has reached its minimum or not.
+In other words, we cannot know whether there is a better, yet undiscovered coarse-graining leading to its lower value, closer or equal to the unknown von Neumann entropy.

-However, in some situations this might not be an issue.
-There are many situations we know the initial state, simply because we prepared it.
-If such a system evolves unitarily, potential with a unitary that is not known, the von Neumann entropy does not change.
-We might not know what the state is after such an evolution, but we know its von Neumann entropy.
-In such circumstances, the algorithm can be readily applied.
+However, in some situations, this might not be an issue.
+For example, in cases in which we know the initial state and the system that evolves unitarily.
+If the unitary evolution operator is unknown, quantum mechanics provides no means to estimate the state of the system after its evolution.
+But in such cases, since the von Neumann entropy does not evolve, the algorithm can be readily applied.